AlexandruSamoila/api_client/README.md

 ## Type checks with mypy

-Use mypy to check for type errors in the code:
+Use Mypy to check for type errors in the code:

 ```
 mypy <file_name>.py